wzulfikar/lifelog/programming/big_o_notation.md

 --

->no matter how big and fast your computer is, if the algorithm is ***exponentially*** inefficient, it's realistically unusable.
+>no matter how big and fast your computer is, if the algorithm is ***exponentially inefficient***, it's realistically unusable.